trumpfheller/trumpfheller.github.io/python/datastructure.md

 - They are commonly used to represent fixed collections of related data.

 **Dictionaries**
 - are key-value pairs and provide a way to store and retrieve data based on a unique key.
-They are also known as associative arrays or hash maps.
-Dictionaries are useful for mapping one value to another and are highly efficient for data retrieval.
+- are also known as associative arrays or hash maps.
+- are useful for mapping one value to another and are highly efficient for data retrieval.

 **Sets**
 - unordered collections of unique elements.